nwestallen/poker-study/README.md

 * Strategy-painter with arbitary strategy mix (only 3 actions: raise/call/fold) and height (height signifies how often that hand combo is in your extant range)
 * Poker table visualization to reprsent the scenario corresponding to your range (currently 9-handed with SB & BB only)
 * Scenario and (preflop/suit-isomorphic) strategy URL ecoding, so that links can be produced and saved to practice created spots
-* Able to import strategies from GTO Wizard via copying ranges for a given action
+* Able to import strategies from GTO Wizard, Upswing via copying ranges for a given action
 * Import scenarios from GTO Wizard via the preflop_actions URL query parameter
   - Strings of the form "F-F-F-R3-F-C-F" indicate actions of each player, starting with UTG, and can be hand-typed for custom scenarios
 * Button to simplify strategies by naively rounding to preset intervals based on hand comob type: